linjh1118/linjh1118/README.md

 > About Me:
 - 🏠 Personal Homepage: [⭐️All about me⭐️](https://linjh1118.github.io).
 - 🏦 I am currently interning at Microsoft Research Asia (MSRA), where I focus on RL for MLLM. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-  - Previously, I worked at the [CogVLM team of Zhipu](https://github.com/THUDM/CogVLM2), specializing in MLLM post-training.
+  - Previously, I worked at the [GLM-v team of Zhipu](https://github.com/THUDM/CogVLM2), specializing in MLLM post-training.
   - I also completed internships at [Tencent Lyra Lab](https://github.com/TMElyralab) on the MuseAI project (MLLM domain), as well as at [Baidu Ernie](https://github.com/PaddlePaddle/ERNIE) and China Telecom.

 - 📝 I regulary write technical articles in xiaohongshu and zhihu.